robertmartin8/ReasonableDeviations/_posts/2020-04-24-oil-storage.md

 April 2020 has been a crazy month for oil.
 Last week, the May WTI contract traded at a low of *minus* \\$40 a barrel.
 In a desperate search for storage space, people have been chartering oil tankers to use as floating storage units, leading to a price surge in shares of tanker companies like Nordic American Tanker (46%), Teekay (30%), and Scorpio Tankers (59%).
 In this post, we aim to build a framework for forecasting the revenue of a tanker company, using DHT Holdings (NYSE:DHT) as an example.
 <!--more-->

-*The excel model is [here](https://github.com/robertmartin8/RandomWalks/blob/master/valuations/DHT_tankers.xlsx).
-Please use it responsibly.*
+*The Excel models and accompanying python code are [here](https://github.com/robertmartin8/pValuation/tree/master/OilTankers).
+Please use them responsibly!*

 ## It takes two to contango